Danish citizenship

 If you have previously been a Danish citizen, you can, under certain conditions, reacquire your Danish citizenship.
 As a general rule, you must meet certain residence conditions.
 Special rules apply if you have been a citizen of Finland, Iceland, Norway or Sweden since you lost your Danish citizenship.
 You can read about the possibilities of reacquiring your Danish citizenship if you meet the residence conditions on the website of the Ministry of Immigration and Integration.

 If you do not meet the residence requirements, you may still be able to reacquire your Danish citizenship.
 This requires that you have lost your Danish citizenship in connection with becoming a citizen of another country, and that you have not been sentenced to an unconditional prison term since losing your Danish citizenship.
-This is a transitional arrangement that will apply from 1 July 2021 to 30 June 2026.
+This is a transitional arrangement that will apply from 1 July 2021 until 30 June 2026.
 You can read more about the conditions in the transitional rules on the website of the Ministry of Immigration and Integration.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.